 From there, the sales snowballed.
 I'd shown Amazon who my target audience was so they continued organically sharing my book alongside similar titles.
 My launch team continued talking and sharing.
 But most importantly, I continued to create a buzz.
 I sent my book to influencers, created press releases, took every course I could on Amazon Marketing Services (AMS) so I could start running profitable ads on Amazon.

 Pro tip: Did you know you can run AMS ads to a preorder before the publication date?
 Amazon Ads take about 10-14 days before they start performing to their highest potential.
 By running an ad to the preorder, you get in front of strangers which helps drive traffic to your Amazon page.

 I created a successful, repeatable process.
 One I could continue to refine and implement with every new book that I produced.

 Sure enough, two weeks later I got a Bestseller banner on Amazon.

 It was incredible to see all my hard work come to fruition.

 And at that point, my release had earned me over $15,000 in profit.
 It changed my family’s life and that’s when I realized—if I can do this, others can too.

 The teacher in me can’t help it; I WANT others to succeed.
 I love sharing what I know!

 A few months later, Brittany Plumeri and I started running webinars, and in January of 2021, At Home Author was born.

-I continued my repeatable marketing plan, each book launch more successful than the last.
+I continued my repeatable marketing plan, and each book launch was more successful than the last.
 When Step Met Skip was released in July 2021 and had a launch team of 1,100 people (880 were new to my email list!), had over 750 preorders, and went on to sell over 2,000 copies in the first five days of publication.